 3.4.1 Unit Tests

-One way of doing unit tests in a Mendix app is by using the Unit Testing module available from the Mendix App Store.
+One way of doing unit tests in a Mendix app is by using the Unit Testing module available from the Mendix Marketplace.
 This module already exposes an API to execute remote calls.

 First, you need to start the tests.